Arigithubs/MOOD/README.md

 # Mood Logger

-Mood Logger is a simple web application that allows users to log their mood.
+Mood Logger is a web application that allows users to log their mood.
 It's built with HTML, CSS, and JavaScript.

 ## Features

 - Log your current mood
 - View the date and time of each mood entry
 - All data is stored in the browser's local storage
+- Mood history chart using Chart.js
+- Quick mood selection buttons
+- Responsive design

 ## Usage